neuralmagic/deepsparse/README.md

 ##### ⭐ Multiple Models ⭐
 To serve multiple models in your deployment you can easily build a `config.yaml`.
-In the example below, we are defining 2 BERT models in our configuration:
+In the example below, we are defining two BERT models in our configuration:

     models:
     - task: question_answering